cap-js/docs/cds/aspects.md

 ### Verticalization {.best-practice}

-Verticalization means to adapt a given application for different regions or industries, which can be accomplished by providing respective pre-defined extension packages and switch them on per customer using [feature toggles](../guides/extensibility/feature-toggles).
+Verticalization means to adapt a given application for different regions or industries, which can be accomplished by providing respective predefined extension packages and switch them on per customer using [feature toggles](../guides/extensibility/feature-toggles).